 - Torphy RJ, Schulick RD, Zhu Y. Newly Emerging Immune Checkpoints: Promises for Future Cancer Therapy.
 Int J Mol Sci.
 2017; 18(12). pii: E2642. doi: 10.3390/ijms18122642.

 - Iwai Y, Hamanishi J, Chamoto K, Honjo T. Cancer immunotherapies targeting the PD-1 signaling pathway.
 J Biomed Sci 2017; 24:26. doi.org/10.1186/s12929-017-0329-9.

 - Kaplon H, Reichert JM.
 Antibodies to watch in 2018.
 MAbs.
 2018 Jan 4:1-21. doi: 10.1080/19420862.2018.1415671.

 The Antibody Society tracks the progress of commercially sponsored antibody therapeutics in clinical development on a continuous basis.
-We collect information, such as molecular composition (e.g., format, isotype, target), phase of development and indications studied, from publically available sources (e.g., press releases, company websites, meeting abstracts, published literature, clinicaltrials.gov, regulatory agency websites).
+We collect information, including molecular composition (e.g., format, isotype, target), phase of development and indications studied, from publicly available sources (e.g., press releases, company websites, meeting abstracts, published literature, clinicaltrials.gov, regulatory agency websites).
 Our data are cross-checked against databases generously provided by our corporate partners, including Hanson Wade’s Beacon Targeted Therapies and the Therapeutic Antibody Database.
-It should be noted that companies may not publically disclose all information for all molecules in the pipeline, especially those in the early stages of development.
+It should be noted that companies may not publicly disclose all information for all molecules in the pipeline, especially those in the early stages of development.
 The numbers of molecules discussed above should thus be considered minimums, as targets have not been disclosed for all the molecules we are tracking.
 We look forward to reporting additional trends and metrics for antibody therapeutics development in the future.